BioinformaNicks/Bioinformatics-training-collection/README.md

     - Udemy (Only buy courses when in sale - which is very often.
 Courses are in sale about every two-three days, for < 13 euro)
         - [The Complete Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/)
 ### Web Dev Books

+# General Computational Skills
+Aside from just learning how to program, there are a couple of general (often also called DevOps) tools that make the life of a programmer easier.
+These tools often focus on reproducibility of results, and teach/improve best practices in coding.
+For example, these tools range from workflow languages that automate input/output across different programming languages, to easy-to-use package management systems.